trapexit/mergerfs/README.md

   the file.
 An attempt to move the file to that branch will occur (keeping all metadata possible) and if successful the original is unlinked and the write retried. (default: false, true = mfs)
-* **use_ino**: Causes mergerfs to supply file/directory inodes rather
-  than libfuse.
-While not a default it is recommended it be enabled so that linked files share the same inode value.
 * **inodecalc=passthrough|path-hash|devino-hash|hybrid-hash**: Selects
   the inode calculation algorithm. (default: hybrid-hash)
 * **dropcacheonclose=BOOL**: When a file is requested to be closed